dutu/bisq-watcher/README.md

 * Follow BotFather's prompts to name your bot.

-* After the bot is created, you'll receive an API token.
-Make a note of this token as you'll need it for the `app.config.mjs` file.
+* After creating the bot, you'll receive an API token.
+Note this token for use in `bisq-watcher.config.mjs`.

 ### Getting Chat ID